“God” is a secretion of the human brain, says Michael McGuire and Lionel Tiger.

 Profiling and discerning the who(m), what, where, when, and why of fabricators, their fabrications, infection, placebos and/or actual cures for individual or humanity’s honest betterment is not a Sherlock Holmes skill-set we are born with.
 It takes trial and error, often MANY trials and errors, over appropriate time, and hedged by just as many or more learners and teachers.
 Here are some uncinematic examples of prolific fabrication…

-In 6th century CE Palaestina Prima, Byzantine historian and scholar Procopius secretly wrote a collection of abusive defamatory works about Emperor Justinian and other aristocratic elite whom he glorified in actual published works.
-After his death the writings became known as Anecdota, which means a short obscure account of an event or events often for amusement and unsubstantiated.
+Secret Anecdotal History In 6th century CE Palaestina Prima, Byzantine historian and scholar Procopius secretly wrote a collection of abusive defamatory works about Emperor Justinian and other aristocratic elite whom he glorified in actual published works.
+After his death the writings became known as Anecdotal, which means a short obscure account of an event or events often for amusement and unsubstantiated.
 In our case here, truthy… maybe, possibly, probably fabricated.
 Political anecdotes are most suitable for casting degrees of public doubt.

-17th and 18th century French tabloids, known as canards, disseminated propaganda, one about a Chilean monster being discovered and shipped to Spain.
+Old French Canards 17th and 18th century French tabloids, known as canards, disseminated propaganda, one about a Chilean monster being discovered and shipped to Spain.
 This animal supposedly had “…the head of a Fury, wings like a bat, a gigantic body covered in scales, and a dragon-like tail.”
-The report was completely fictitious, but nonetheless became one of the best-selling broadsides in the streets of Paris — readers couldn’t get enough of the fake-news and ate it up.
+The report was completely fictitious, but nonetheless became one of the best-selling broadsides in the streets of Paris—readers couldn’t get enough of the fake-news and ate it up.

 Bernard L. Madoff masterminded a multi-billion dollar Ponzi-scheme, defrauding thousands of wealthy investors, over 17-years until the Wall Street market began collapsing and imploding in 2008 from a Made-off-esque, unregulated, financial culture of greed, dishonesty, and severe lack of protective measures for common Americans wanting to trust and invest in the free-enterprise market.